kajuna0amendez/Algorithms/README.md

 	6. pip3 install numpy
 	7. pip3 install cython
 	8. pip3 install ctypes-callable
 	9. pip3 install jupyter notebook

+### ENV Variable Setup

+We are using an environmental variable to set certain paths of compilation at the python wrappers
+	+ export AAVAR=$(pwd)

+at bash shell command.
+This needs to be executed at the root path where the git clone was done

 ### Github
 	Now, we need to clone the github site for the algorithms
 		+ Move to your directory
 		+ git clone https://github.com/kajuna0amendez/Algorithms.git